 Eyelid Surgery Before & After

 Although there may be swelling and bruising around the surgical site, they will subside on their own, and the eyelids will improve in appearance for up to a year.
 Uncommon side effects include infection, reaction to anesthesia, and double or blurred vision.
 Eyes may be dry due to a temporary change in tear distribution.
 Side effects such as uneven healing and permanent scarring are rare but, if they occur, may require surgical correction.
 The scars from blepharoplasty are well-concealed and usually fade with time until they are virtually undetectable.
 Although the eyelids are still subject to aging, blepharoplasty produces long-lasting results.

 Schedule a Consultation

 If you are interested in blepharoplasty and would like to see if you are a good candidate, call (757) 345-2275 to schedule a consultation at our office in Williamsburg, VA.
-Dr. Johnstuart Guarnieri serves Williamsburg, Virginia and surrounding areas.
+Dr. Johnstuart Guarnieri serves patients in Williamsburg, Virginia and surrounding areas.